Why Was Michigan’s Medical Malpractice Damage Caps Raised in 2019?

-First established in 1993, and originally capped at $280,000, the cap in Michigan applies to noneconomic damages only.
+First established in 1993, and originally capped at $280,000 in damages awarded to injured patients, the cap in Michigan applies to noneconomic damages only.
 This is described in the Michigan Compiled Laws section 600.1483.

 In January 2019, this cap was adjusted for inflation to $465,900 based on the consumer price index calculated in cumulative percentage annual increases.

-This higher cap will apply to a range of circumstances, where the patient suffered severe or permanent damage to a vital organ, for example:
+This higher cap applies to a range of circumstances, where the patient suffered catastrophic injuries or permanent damage to a vital organ, for example: